GOOD. blog

 The ingredients: your stress-support dream team

 3. Saffron extract, the European upgrade.
 Our star of the show.
 Saffron is one of the best-researched botanicals for mood support.
 The extract in Adaptiv is standardised to three per cent crocins.
-Where many supplements target a single system, saffron takes a broader approach: it appears to modulate serotonin, dopamine and noradrenaline, the three neurotransmitters that together determine how you feel and how stable your emotions are.
+Where many supplements focus on a single system, saffron takes a broader approach: it appears to modulate serotonin, dopamine and noradrenaline, the three neurotransmitters that together determine how you feel and how stable your emotions are.

 How do you use Adaptiv Capsules?

-By fundamental support I mean:
+By foundational support, I mean:

 Combining with Mito2Max

 I usually take Mito2Max with my lunch (two capsules) and Adaptiv with my breakfast.
-Isolated interventions simply work less well than holistic approaches, and that’s exactly the heart of GOOD.: we look at the big picture, build foundations, and then optimise in a targeted way.
+Isolated interventions simply work less well than holistic approaches, and that’s exactly the heart of GOOD.: we look at the bigger picture, build foundations, and then optimise in a targeted way.

 My experience: from survival to thriving